 In terms of losers there is one Spade (a slow loser but a loser nonetheless), two Heart losers (you cannot avoid paying the ferryman when you are missing the Ace and King of trumps!), one Diamond and one Club.
 Pleasingly, that totals only five losers.
 Counting winners we see that we have two Spades, three Hearts (when the top ones have been knocked out) two (slow) Diamonds and a (slow) Club.
 That totals eight so we can see eight winners and five losers.
 A neatly balanced piece of accountancy.

-The Plan is to draw trumps and then, painstakingly, force the ◆A and the ◆A from the opponents' reluctant, grasping mitts, setting up slow tricks in the minors.
+The Plan is to draw trumps and then, painstakingly, force the A and the A from the opponents' reluctant, grasping mitts, setting up slow tricks in the minors.
 We have, as bridge players say, a lot of work to do.

-We take the first Spade lead (it doesn't matter where - we chose the ♣A on table) and immediately set about drawing trumps.
-The ▼8 runs to West's ▼K and he continues with Spades.
-We take the ♠K and play another trump to East's ▼A, noting that West follows suit.
-East plays a third Spade and West takes his ♠Q.
+We take the first Spade lead on table and immediately set about drawing trumps.
+The $\forall 8$ runs to West's $\forall K$ and he continues with Spades.
+We take the $\bigstar K$ and play another trump to East's $\forall A$, noting that West follows suit.
+East plays a third Spade and West takes his $\bigstar Q$.